Harrisburg Senators Game Notes vs Akron

 Harrisburg Senators News Release

-TODAY'S GAME: The Senators and Akron RubberDucks play game two of their six-game series today at FNB Field.
+TONIGHT'S GAME: The Senators and Akron RubberDucks play game three of their six-game series tonight at FNB Field.
 It's the first meeting between the teams this season and their lone matchup of the first half.
 The teams don't meet again until July 30th-August 4th for another six-game series in Harrisburg.

-LAST TIME OUT: The Harrisburg Senators defeated the Akron RubberDucks 2-1 Tuesday afternoon at FNB Field.
-The game was tied 1-1 early, but the Senators retook the lead with a single run in the bottom of the 3rd.
-In the bottom of the 3rd inning, Brady House singled to drive home Andrew Pinckney, making it a 2-1 game.
+LAST TIME OUT: The Harrisburg Senators rallied late to defeat the Akron RubberDucks 6-5 Wednesday night at FNB Field.
+The Senators had built up a 4-0 lead by the 7th inning, but the RubberDucks flipped the game with a five-run 8th inning to take a 5-4 lead.
+The Sens bounced back to retake the lead with two runs in the bottom half of the 8th to secure the comeback 6-5 victory.
+In 8th inning, Brady House followed up Dylan Crews' game-tying RBI single with an RBI single of his own to drive in the game winning run.

-THAT'S A WRAP : Andrew Pinckney saw his hitting streak end at 10 games as he went 0-for-3 on Tuesday.
-It's the longest streak by a Senator this season.
-Pinckney hit .395 with nine RBIs and 11 runs scored during his streak.
-By reaching on a hit-by-pitch and scoring the go-ahead run yesterday, he still extended his on-base streak to 11 games.
+CLEAN ANDRY : Tonight, Andry Lara makes his second start with the Senators after debuting last week against Erie.
+In his AA debut he made a solid first impression, as he allowed just one earned run and struck out five in 6.1 innings of work en route to his first AA win.
+The strikeout was his hallmark in High-A Wilmington to start the season, as he racked up 39 Ks in 30.2 innings.

-POWER HOUSE : With a solo home run Tuesday, Brady House has nine home runs, which ties him for the second-most home runs in the Eastern League this season.
-He's been effective in the field as well, playing 23 straight error-free games.
+ADVANTAGE ANDREW : Andrew Pinckney has reached base in 12 consecutive games after going 2-for-4 with two runs scored yesterday.
+Over this 12-game stretch he is hitting .378 and has an OBP of .417 with 14 runs scored, nine RBIs, and three home runs.

-CREWS IN THE CLUTCH : Dylan Crews has come up big for the Senators with runners in scoring position with 14 hits and 25 RBIs while batting .389 with runners in scoring position.
-Eight of those 14 hits have been for extra bases, including three home runs, four doubles, and a triple.
+CREWS IN THE CLUTCH : With another RBI single last night, Dylan Crews continues to step up for the Senators with runners in scoring position.
+With RISP he has 15 hits and 26 RBIs while batting .395.
+Eight of those 15 hits have been for extra bases, including three home runs, four doubles, and a triple.
 Last week against Erie, Crews drove in nine runs on eight hits, including four doubles.

 A SERIES OF FORTUNATE EVENTS : The Senators have been earning the upper hand by winning the opening game of each of the last six series they've played.
-In their prior five series, the Senators have earned one split followed by four consecutive series wins thanks to last week's series win over Erie.
+In their past five series, the Sens have a split and four straight series wins.

 HOLDING IT DOWN : The Senators' pitching staff has been one of the best in the Eastern League.
-Their staff's collective 3.27 ERA is third-best in the Eastern League.
-Their bullpen's 2.77 ERA is the second-best in the Eastern League and fourth-best in AA.
+Their staff's collective 3.31 ERA is 3rd best in the Eastern League.
+Their bullpen's 2.98 ERA is the third-best in the Eastern League and fifth-best in AA.

 WHAT A RELIEF : Orlando Ribalta highlights the Senators' bullpen as he hasn't allowed a run in 16 consecutive innings dating back to April 9th.
-Ribalta's 14 consecutive appearances without allowing an earned run is the longest active streak in the Eastern League, and his five saves are third-most in the league.
+Ribalta's 14 consecutive appearances without allowing an earned run is the longest active streak in the Eastern League.

 PROSPECT WATCH: The current Sens roster includes nine of the MLB.com Nationals Top 30 prospects.
 They are #2 OF Dylan Crews ; #3 INF Brady House ; #4 Yohandy Morales ; #8 OF Robert Hassell III ; #17 Andrew Pinckney ; # 23 RHP Cole Henry (IL) ; #24 C Israel Pineda; #27 Dustin Saenz (IL) and #30 Andry Lara.
 The Baseball America top 30 prospects are: #2 Crews ; #3 House ; #5 Morales ; #7 Hassell III; #19 Pickney; #22 Henry; and #29 LHP Andrew Alvarez .